ProfJake/Assignment2/README.md

 DIRECTIONS:

-*1) First, create a new file inside the tracker folder named **Exercise.js** *We are going to make a module that contains two files: trackerService.js and Exercise.js.
+1) First, create a new file inside the tracker folder named **Exercise.js** *We are going to make a module that contains two files: trackerService.js and Exercise.js.
 This will help you understand how npm works*

-2)
+2)  Open the new file in your VS Code Editor and then:
-    a) Copy the definitions for the exercide
+    *a) Copy the definitions for the exercise objects from trackerService.js (lines 60-70, inclusive) into Exercise.js*

-    b) create a constructor that accepts a single parameter.
-This Exercise Object should have a "type" and "exercise" member data.
-Inside the constructor, create an instance of walking or running, depending on whether the parameter is "walking" or "running", and assign it to exercise.
-Assign the string value to type.
-Make an else branch for throwing an error, if it is something other "walking" or "running".

-    This is basically a copy of  the if/else Statement in trackerService.js with a few modifications.

-    Note the hierarchical structure of the thrown error.
-You can add different log statements in each catch to help determine sources of errors when debugging.

-    c) create an Object prototype for this module.  the prototype is simple, it should have a calculate function that accepts "weight" and "distance" parameters and returns the value of running the specific exercise's calculate function.
-4)  Now you must make this into an NPM module.
-Inside Exercise folder, run:

-    npm pack

-5) Move into the tracker folder and run:

-    npm install "Path-to-your-Exercise-Folder" (something like ../Exercise)
+    *b) create a tracker Class definition with a  constructor that accepts a single parameter (see simpleObjects.js for an example).
+This parameter will be a String.*
+    **Note** this is separate from the exercise objects placed in this file

+    *c)  The Exercise class  will have 2 instance properties.
+One will be named **activity** and will reference one of the exercise function objects.*
+    **For Example:**

+     this.activity = new walking();

+    *The other will be named **type** and will hold the name of the activity.
+    Inside the constructor, check the string parameter's value.
+If it is "walking" create an instance of walking exercise object and assign it to the activity instance property, if it is "running" create and assign an instance of the running exercise object, else throw an error.
+Finally, create an instance  property named **type** (if you haven't already done so ) and set its value to be the value of the parameter.*

+    *Up to this point, you are  basically just moving the logic from tracker constructor to the Exercise constructor*

+    *d) Add a  function named **calculate** to the Exercise class.
+    The function accepts "weight" and "distance" parameters.
+It will pass these values to the object's activity's calculate function and returns the value.*

+    This would be called by writing something like

+     this.activity.calculate(weight, distance);

+    e) save the file

-6) Inside the trackerService file:
+**3) Inside the trackerService file:**

-   a) At the top, import the Exercise folder:
+   *a) At the top, import the Exercise definition:*

-    var Exercise = require("Exercise");
+    var Exercise = require("./Exercise.js");
-   //if you don't npm install it, then you need to include the path to Exercise

-   b) In the constructor, get rid of the redundant if/else construct (it should already be inside Exercise).
-Instead, just set this.exercise to a new instance of Exercise(type).
+   *b) In the tracker constructor, get rid of the redundant if/else branches (We just moved these into Exercise).
+Replace them with a call to create a new instance of Exercise(type).*

     this.exercise = new Exercise(exercise);

 This should automatically assign the exercise and calculate method.

    You should leave the try catch statement alone.

-   c) you can remove the local definitions for walking and running.
+   *c) you can remove the local definitions for walking and running exercise objects if you haven't already*

-   d) save and exit
+   ***d) save the file!***

 7) Inside the tracker directory, run:

     npm pack